FernandoRocha88/WalkthroughProject02/README.md

 	* Train data - target: Churn ; features: all other variables, but tenure, total charges and customerID

 ### Predict Tenure
+#### Regression Model
 * We want a ML model to predict tenure levels, in months, for a prospect that is expected to churn.
-It is a supervised model, a uni-dimensional regression model.
+The target variable is a discrete number.
+We consider a **regression model**.
+It is a supervised model, and uni-dimensional regression model.
 * Our ideal outcome is provide to our sales team a reliable insight on how to onboard customer with a higher sense of loyalty.
 * The model success metrics are
 	* At least 0.7 for R2 score , on train and test set